 The options are set out in this booklet alongside an indication of the level of savings which would be achieved if councillors accepted them.
 Officers are continuing to work to identify any further options and these will be added to the consultation as they are developed.

-Your views are sought on the impacts any of the savings options put forward by officers would have on you or your community.
+Your views were sought on the impacts any of the savings options put forward by officers on you or your community.